ochisalim/credit-card-transactions/README.md

 - Spring Data (Mock Repository)
 - Maven

-## Installation
+## Installation & Run

 1. Clone this repository to your local machine.
-2. Open the project in your favorite IDE (I used IntelliJ IDEA Community).
+2. Open the project in your preferred IDE (I used IntelliJ IDEA Community).
 3. Run the application using your IDE.

-### Development server

-To build the project using Maven and generate the executable JAR file, run the following command:
+4. Build the project using Maven and generate the executable JAR file, run the following command:

 ```shell
 mvn clean install
 ```
 The build artifacts will be stored in the target/ directory.
 You can run the JAR using the following command:

 ```shell